 Cape May, New Jersey

-Cape May, NJ, is one of those charming seaside towns that feels like it was just made for a dreamy weekend escape.
+Cape May is one of those charming seaside towns that feels like it was made for dreamy weekend escapes.
 Just a few hours from NYC, this coastal gem is packed with storybook Victorian homes, peaceful beaches, and that slow, laid-back vibe you didn’t know you needed.

-Wander through colorful streets lined with over 600 preserved Victorian homes, climb to the top of the Cape May Lighthouse for stunning ocean views, or take a quiet stroll along the promenade.
+Wander through colorful streets lined with over 600 preserved Victorian homes.
+Or, climb to the top of the Cape May Lighthouse for stunning ocean views.
+One more thing!
+Take a quiet stroll along the promenade.
 Foodies will love the local favorite spots like family-owned The Lobster House for fresh seafood or The Ebbitt Room for a romantic dinner.

 The best time to visit?
 Spring and fall are ideal for fewer crowds and cooler breezes, while summer’s perfect if you’re craving classic beach days.
 Whether it’s a romantic weekend, a family escape, or a solo reset, Cape May is the perfect mix of charm, beach, and cozy getaway energy.